What are Capital Credits?

 Have you ever wondered what capital credits are?
 Capital credits are retained margins left over at the end of a year at a not-for-profit cooperative.
 Since a cooperative's owners are also the people the co-op serves, capital credits reflect each member's ownership in the cooperative.
 This differs from dividends investor-owned utilities pay shareholders, who may or may not be customers of the utility.
 Municipal or investor-owned electric utilities DO NOT refund capital credits; only not-for-profit electric, gas & water cooperatives owned by their members (like you) return these credits.

 When are Capital Credits Paid?

-The Graham County Electric Cooperative, Inc. (GCEC) & Graham County Utilities, Inc. (GCU) board of directors decide each year if capital credits are to be distributed, based on the financial health of the cooperatives.
+The Graham County Electric Cooperative, Inc. (GCEC) board of directors decide each year if capital credits are to be distributed, based on the financial health of the cooperative.
 During some years the co-op may experience high growth in the number of new accounts added, or severe storms may result in the need to spend additional funds to repair lines.
 Both events might keep members equity low, causing the board to defer any capital credit refunds.

 Capital Credits paid in August 2021-

 We work hard to serve our members by providing safe, reliable, and affordable services.
 Since our members are owners, when revenues exceed the cost of providing our services, a portion of the margins are returned to the members in the form of capital credits.
 The remaining capital is used for financing operations, providing system improvements, repaying long-term debt and to provide a reserve for emergencies.

 The GCEC Board of Directors has reviewed the past year operations including the financial condition of the coop.
 The Board of Directors approved returning $404,826 of margins or patronage capital to our members.
 This patronage capital represents 100% of margins for 1974 and approximately 13% of 2020.